nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Setting a Monthly Budget

+After you know how to manage your transactions, you can now set a monthly budget!
 In the process of keeping track of your expenses, you might feel inclined to stick to a budget.
 RainyDay can help to give you reminders, and encourage you to stick to your budget!
 With a set monthly budget, RainyDay will remind you how much you have spent for the month with every new expense in the same month.

 Format : `setbudget GOAL`